 As organisations continue to demand more of their employees and technology brings the office into our homes, huge numbers of people are finding that their physical and mental wellbeing is the price they're paying for not being able to maintain a healthy work-life balance.

-In fact, the Mental Health Foundation considers the demands of employment to be the most significant threat to the mental health of the UK's population.
+Prior to global pandemic, the Mental Health Foundation considered the demands of employment to be the most significant threat to the mental health of the UK's population.

 A survey by the Foundation found that: